Giskard-AI/giskard/README.md

 <h2 id="automatically-generate-an-evaluation-dataset-for-your-rag-applications">3. 🪄 Automatically generate an evaluation dataset for your RAG applications</h2>

-If the scan found issues in your model, you can automatically extract an evaluation dataset based on the vulnerabilities found:
+If the scan found issues in your model, you can automatically extract an evaluation dataset based on the issues found:

 ```python
 test_suite = scan_results.generate_test_suite("My first test suite")